almashauri/imashavrik/README.md

 - 👋 Hi, I’m @imashavrik
 - years of experience: "when I was 5, I scribbled stuff on a piece of paper and people came over and said it was Java"
-- making mobile applications (using DART/FLUTTER) is my first priority, 83.72% of the world have a smartphone
+- making mobile applications (using DART/FLUTTER) is my first priority, 83.72% of the world have a smartphone.
-- something you didn't know is that DART is actually a poisonous frog.
+- actually DART is a poisonous frog.
 - aiding others (when I can)  by making tools and writing articles explaining them, cause people hate reading the docs.

 - HOBBIES: